 (5) at any time during the benefit year the applicant may change a prior election.

 (b) If an applicant elects to have federal income tax withheld, the commissioner must deduct ten percent for federal income tax.
 If an applicant also elects to have Minnesota state income tax withheld, the commissioner must make an additional five percent deduction for state income tax.
-Any amounts deducted or offset under sections 268.155, 268.18, and 268.184 have priority over any amounts deducted under this section.
+Any amount deducted under section 268.085 has priority over any amounts deducted under this section.
 Federal income tax withholding has priority over state income tax withholding.

 (c) An election to have income tax withheld may not be retroactive and only applies to unemployment benefits paid after the election.

 The amount of any unemployment benefits deducted under this section remains in the trust fund until transferred to the federal Internal Revenue Service, or the Department of Revenue, as an income tax payment on behalf of the applicant.